3 Things every Christian should do for a sanctified life–nothing else

 “But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.”
 2 Corinthians 3:18

 If we continually and prayerfully study the Bible we constantly see Jesus and it will surely change us into His character.

 2. Have a prayerful life (Altar of Incense)

-The sweet smelling scent coming from the Altar of incense goes to the Ark of the Covenant where the Mercy Seat is placed.
-The Mercy Seat in the Book of Revelation is where the throne of God is.
+The sweet-smelling scent coming from the Altar of incense goes to the Ark of the Covenant where the Mercy Seat is placed.
+The Mercy Seat represents God’s holy throne.
 Through the ministry of the High Priest, our prayers are welcoming fragrance in the throne of God.

 “As the priests morning and evening entered the holy place at the time of incense, the daily sacrifice was ready to be offered upon the altar in the court without.
 This was a time of intense interest to the worshipers who assembled at the tabernacle.
 Before entering into the presence of God through the ministration of the priest, they were to engage in earnest searching of heart and confession of sin.
 They united in silent prayer, with their faces toward the holy place.
 Thus their petitions ascended with the cloud of incense, while faith laid hold upon the merits of the promised Saviour prefigured by the atoning sacrifice.
 The hours appointed for the morning and the evening sacrifice were regarded as sacred, and they came to be observed as the set time for worship throughout the Jewish nation…”

 “In this custom, Christians have an example for morning and evening prayer.
 While God condemns a mere round of ceremonies, without the spirit of worship, He looks with great pleasure upon those who love Him, bowing morning and evening to seek pardon for sins committed and to present their requests for needed blessings.”(Patriarchs and Prophets, pp. 353, 354)